Irish Air Corps: Air ambulance

 The Air Corps provides an air ambulance service for emergency rapid transfer of patients between hospitals, to hospitals from offshore islands, transferring patients for treatment overseas, and transporting emergency organ retrieval teams.
-The aircraft used are the AW139, EC135, C-295 and Learjet.
+The aircraft used are the AW139, EC135, C295, and Dassault Falcon.

 An Air Corps AW139 also provides an Emergency Aeromedical Service for the National Ambulance Service based out of Custume Barracks in Athlone, providing an emergency patient airlift service from scenes of accidents to hospitals.

 Maritime patrol

-The Air Corps operates two CASA C-295 long-range maritime patrol aircraft in support of fishery protection, marine surveillance, and search and rescue.
+The Air Corps operates two Airbus C295 long-range maritime patrol aircraft in support of fishery protection, marine surveillance, and search and rescue.

 Ministerial Air Transport Service

 The Air Corps provides a Ministerial Air Transport Service (MATS) for the President and members of the Government in official engagements abroad.
-The Learjet 45 is used specifically for this purpose, with the AW139, EC135 and CASA occasionally used.
+The Dassault Falcon 6X is used specifically for this purpose, with the AW139, EC135 and C295 occasionally used.